CREDIT COUNSELING DISCLOSURES (per 28 C.F.R. § 58.20(l))

 maintains a policy prohibiting

-payment or receipt of referral fees for the referral of clients, except under a fair share
+payment or receipt of referral fees for the referral of clients.

 8.Certificate Issuance: